Termination Letter Template

 Remember, a probationary period is a trial employment that helps new hires learn your company’s operations.
 It familiarises them with the typical responsibilities of their new role and helps kickstart their productivity once they’ve officially entered their position.

-While they’re learning, the probationary period lets you assess employees in real time as they navigate the workplace.
+While they’re learning, a probation review lets you assess employees in real time as they navigate the workplace.
 You may find that employees don’t live up to expectations as set in the interview, or they may not fit in with your company culture.
 Training employees is expensive, and you don’t want to waste resources on new hires that won’t stay long term.

 Employment laws don’t specify how long probation periods should be, but you must give an employee notice before dismissal.
 Specifically, the statutory notice period is one week if a staff member has worked for your business for at least a month.